-These are lifeless chemicals.
-The amino acids do not know where they are supposed to go and what other amino acids they are supposed to link up with.
+Since these are lifeless chemicals, the amino acids do not know where they are supposed to go and what other amino acids they are supposed to link up with.
 They simply react with whatever comes along first.

 b.
 Oversimplification of the Oparin-Haldane Hypothesis.